Museum of Flight: Museum of Flight Library and Archives

 The Harl V. Brackin Library at the Museum of Flight was founded in 1985.
-As of 2011, it contains 66,000 books and subscribes to 100 periodicals.
-It specializes in aerospace and aviation.
-There is also an online catalog.
+As of 2011, it contains 66,000 books and subscribes to 100 periodicals; specializing in aerospace and aviation, it has an online catalog.

-The Museum of Flight Archives is accessible to the public via the Kenneth H. Dalhberg Aviation Research Center.
+The Museum of Flight Archives is accessible to the public via the Kenneth H. Dahlberg Research Center.
 It includes millions of photographs and thousands of linear feet of manuscript materials.
 Highlights of the collections include the Gordon S. Williams photographic collection, the Peter M. Bowers Photographic Collection, the David D. Hatfield Aviation History Collection, the Norm Taylor Photographic Collection, the Elrey B. Jeppesen Aviation History and Navigation Collection, the American Fighter Aces Association Archives, the Lear Corporation Archives, and the Wright Airplane Company Collection.

 In December 2017, the Archives launched a digital repository.
 The site features digitized materials from archival, library, and artifact collections.
 In April 2019 the Archives began to make archival collections available and searchable online.

 Other facilities

-In September 2013, Raisbeck Aviation High School (formerly Aviation High School) opened in a new facility directly north of the museum's Airpark.
+In September 2013, Raisbeck Aviation High School (formerly Aviation High School) opened in a new facility directly north of the museum's Aviation Pavilion.
 The school is operated by Highline Public Schools as a STEM school with a focus on aviation.
 The school operates in partnership with the museum (which owns the land), Boeing, and other members of the local aviation industry.
 The facility will also be used for the museum's summer education programs when school is not in session.